-- All aspects of the design are to conform to BS 6229 and Section 11: Roofs of the Warranty Technical manual - Blue roofs should attenuate water for no more than a 24-hour period from the end of a 1:100 year storm profile for the roof (+40% factor for climate change) - There must be a void to contain the designed attenuation capacity of storm water - Rainfall at the exposed surface level must be managed to ensure that it does not accumulate or pond water on the final finishes - The discharge rate should be calculated to allow the roof to be at least half empty of attenuated water in a 12-hour period - There must be a multidirectional flow path above the waterproofing membrane for water to reach the drainage points - All component materials and products used for a blue roof system must include a recognised third party accreditation certification or other harmonised European Standard
+- All aspects of the design are to conform to BS 6229 and Section 11: Roofs of the Premier Guarantee Technical Manual - Blue roofs should half empty in no more than a 12-hour period from the end of the specified design storm, AND should manage water for no more than a 24-hour period from the end of a 1:100 year storm profile for the roof (+40% minimum factor for climate change) - There must be a concealed void to contain the designed attenuation capacity of storm water - Rainfall at the exposed surface level must be managed to ensure that it does not accumulate or pond water on the final finishes - There must be a multidirectional flow path above the waterproofing membrane, for water to reach the drainage points - All component materials and products used for a blue roof system must include a recognised third party accreditation certification or other harmonised European Standard - Flotation risk for inverted roofs should be calculated and addressed by providing loading to the insulation such that it cannot become buoyant.
+A warm roof to falls is encouraged to avoid the risks associated with flotation in an inverted warm blue roof.